Rookout/docs/docs/python-setup.md

 For uWSGI applications, you must enable threads by adding __--enable-threads__ to the command line or __enable-threads = true__ to the uWSGI ini file.
 You can read more about it [here](https://uwsgi-docs.readthedocs.io/en/latest/WSGIquickstart.html#a-note-on-python-threads).

-In addition, you must start rook at each worker seperatly.
-See sample snippet.
+In addition, you must start Rookout at each worker separately using the `postfork` decorator.
+See the sample snippet below.
 You can read more about it [here](https://uwsgi-docs.readthedocs.io/en/latest/PythonDecorators.html#module-uwsgidecorators).

 ```python